Cellcom, Partner to drop out of Tel Aviv blue-chip index

-JERUSALEM (Reuters) - Israel’s two largest mobile phone operators, Cellcom (CEL.TA) and Partner Communications (PTNR.TA), will drop out of the Tel Aviv Stock Exchange’s (TASE) blue-chip TA-25 .TA25 index as of Dec.
+JERUSALEM, Dec 10 (Reuters) - Israel’s two largest mobile phone operators, Cellcom and Partner Communications , will drop out of the Tel Aviv Stock Exchange’s (TASE) blue-chip TA-25 index as of Dec.
 15.

-They will be replaced by flavourings and specialty ingredients company Frutarom (FRUT.TA) and real estate firm Melisron (MLSR.TA), the TASE said on Wednesday.
+They will be replaced by flavourings and specialty ingredients company Frutarom and real estate firm Melisron, the TASE said on Wednesday.

 The TASE updates its indexes twice a year.

-Cellcom (CEL.N) and Partner (PTNR.O), which operates under the Orange brand name, have been squeezed by the addition of six new mobile phone operators in Israel that has led to a steep drop in revenue and profits.
-The two companies’ shares have fallen, hitting their market capitalization.
+Cellcom and Partner, which operates under the Orange brand name, have been squeezed by the addition of six new mobile phone operators in Israel that has led to a steep drop in revenue and profits.
+The two companies’ shares have fallen, hitting their market capitalisation.

 Shares in both Cellcom and Partner are down about 26 percent so far in 2014 and have shed some 70 percent the past five years.
 Their market capitalisations are both about 3.6 billion shekels, according to Thomson Reuters data.

-Frutarom’s market value is about 6.1 billion shekels ($1.55 billion), while Melisron’s market capitalization is around 4.4 billion shekels, according to Thomson Reuters data.
+Frutarom’s market value is about 6.1 billion shekels ($1.55 billion), while Melisron’s market capitalisation is around 4.4 billion shekels, according to Thomson Reuters data.